-Men fashion, style and way of dress is more prominent today than it has ever been, yet there are many guys walking around absolutely clueless about men’s style.
-Admittedly, I was one of these clueless guys.
+Men’s fashion, style and way of dress is more important today than it has ever been, yet there are countless guys walking around absolutely clueless about men’s style.
+Admittedly, I was one of the most clueless.

-As an ambitious man hell-bent on succeeding at anything you do, possibly a man who practices the TooManly lifestyle, the ultimate goal with clothes is to look your prime at all times so as to improve your chances at winning in life.
-You want to avoid having a fashionably inept wardrobe that jeopardizes your social status.
+As an ambitious man hell-bent on succeeding at everything you do, possibly a man who practices the TooManly lifestyle, the ultimate goal with clothes is to look your prime at all times so as to improve your chances at winning in life.
+You want to avoid having a fashionably inept wardrobe that jeopardizes your social status and career prospects.

 While it can seem like there’s a lot to know about good style (there is!), looking sharper than 99% of other guys is actually a lot simpler than you think and only requires doing the little things right.
 Boost your self-esteem with our comprehensive beginner’s guide on men’s fashion, style and dressing.